Nick Foligno: Personal life

 Foligno has traditionally worn jersey number 71, an inversion of the number 17 his father wore for most of his NHL career (although Mike did wear 71 while playing for the Toronto Maple Leafs).
-However, as fellow Bruins left winger Taylor Hall has already been wearing #71 as a Bruins player, Foligno chose to wear his #17 as his father did as an NHL player - the same number former Bruins power forward Milan Lucic wore through the 2014-15 season, and later worn by former Bruins forward Ryan Donato.
+However, as fellow Bruins left winger Taylor Hall has already been wearing number 71 as a Bruins player, Foligno chose to wear his number 17 as his father did as an NHL player.